Johnny Ertle: World Bantam champion, September 1915

 With McNulty in his corner, Ertle took the bantamweight title from Kid Williams in a close bout on September 10, 1915, in St. Paul, Minnesota while still just 18 years of age.
 The first three rounds appeared even, but Williams clearly led in the fourth.
-At the end of the fourth, Williams was first warned for a low blow after throwing a vicious left uppercut to Ertel's stomach.
-Williams was disqualified in the middle of the 5th, immediately after throwing a right uppercut to Ertel's midsection that Ertel, the referee, and an examining doctor confirmed was a low blow.
+At the end of the fourth, Williams was first warned for a low blow after throwing a vicious left uppercut to Ertle's stomach.
+Williams was disqualified in the middle of the 5th, immediately after throwing a right uppercut to Ertle's midsection that Ertle, the referee, and an examining doctor confirmed was a low blow.
 Ring side spectators differed as to whether the blow was actually low, though Williams had also been repeatedly warned against throwing elbows.
 Minnesota law allowed an official decision only in the event of knockouts and disqualifications, making the disqualification a valid reason to award Ertle the win.
-However, controversy began over whether a disqualification was enough to award Ertel the world bantamweight championship.
+However, controversy began over whether a disqualification was enough to award Ertle the world bantamweight championship.
 While many other state commissions recognized Ertle's title, some states with different rules, particularly New York, did not.
-Williams's clear lead in the fourth round brought many Williams loyalists to the conclusion he had a better claim to the title, though Williams's manager Sam Harris, admitted that at least technically Ertel's win was sound.
-Harris later disputed that Ertel's win, however, entitled him to the bantamweight title and Williams continued to claim it as his own.
+Williams's clear lead in the fourth round brought many Williams loyalists to the conclusion he had a better claim to the title, though Williams's manager Sam Harris, admitted that at least technically Ertle's win was sound.
+Harris later disputed that Ertle's win, however, entitled him to the bantamweight title and Williams continued to claim it as his own.

 One of Ertle's first defenses of his claim to the title came against Abe Friedman, who he defeated in a ten-round newspaper decision in Brooklyn, New York a month after his title win, on November 8, 1915.

 In another early career victory, Ertle defeated Johnny Solzberg in a very close ten-round newspaper decision at the Clermont Avenue Rink in Brooklyn.
 To have lost the title, Ertle would have to have been knocked out by Solzberg.
 The bout was billed as a defense of his world bantamweight title, and the Pittsburgh Gazette Times wrote that Ertle's aggressiveness and speed won him the decision.
 The New York Tribune wrote that Solzberg landed the most blows, but that Ertle's were more powerful.

-Ertel defended his claim to the title in December 1915, with knockouts against Young O'Leary and Young Freddie Diggins, though neither became well known contenders.
+Ertle defended his claim to the title in December 1915, with knockouts against Young O'Leary and Young Freddie Diggins, though neither became well known contenders.